 Why is this important?

-Our silence is acceptance to this destruction, so our actions are not only important to stopping the destruction but they also let the people of Rojava know they are not alone in this fight to protect their lives and homes.
+Our silence is acceptance of this destruction, so our actions are not only important to stop the destruction but they also let the people of Rojava know they are not alone in this fight to protect their lives and homes.

 These values are part of an international movement as they are in Rojava.
 Together we can build a better world and it begins when we stand together to protect each other.
 This call of action can be your first step in creating this world.

-Participate how you can, boycott Turkey, boycott goods and services, take to the streets by organizing and action or joining one in your area (see below), learn more about what is happening Rojava and share with others.
+Participate in how you can, boycott Turkey, boycott goods and services, take to the streets by organizing and action or joining one in your area (see below), learn more about what is happening in Rojava, and share with others.

 “The connection between the market economy, exploitation, destruction of nature, war and migration show what the result is when centralist and hierarchical systems try to subjugate nature.
 A solution that ignores these relationships, a solution within the existing system, is not possible.”– Internationalist Commune of Rojava

 ROZA is a documentary about the Rojava Revolution, with stories of Assyrian, Kurdish, Arabic people.
 The people are subjected to the ISIS attacks, while they are trying to build a communal system like democratic autonomy.
 This struggle is not easy in a region like Syria, where the war continues and showing the effects on people’s life.